3scale-labs/3scale_ws_api_for_ruby/README.md

 ### Authorize

-To authorize an application, call the +authorize+ method passing it the service id as well as the application's id and optionally a key:
+To authorize an application, call the +authorize+ method passing it the "service id" as well as the "application id" and optionally a key:

 ```ruby
 response = client.authorize(:service_id => "the service id", :app_id => "the app id", :app_key => "the app key")